Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Setup

 Compared to the observational data, the experimental data can identify $\beta_1$ because $X_i$ is randomized and thus independent of $U_i$:

-To summarize the basic setup, the observational data alone cannot identify $\beta_1$ because $X_i$ is endogenous and $Z_i$ is not an instrumental variable.
-The experimental data are sufficient to identify $\beta_1$, but the accuracy is limited by the sample size. $Z_i$ is a covariate that satisfies the the first-stage relevance condition in the observational data.
-The goal of this paper is to leverage this first-stage covariate $Z_i$ to improve estimation efficiency.
+To summarize the basic setup, the experimental data are sufficient to identify $\beta_1$, but the accuracy is limited by the sample size.
+The observational data alone cannot identify $\beta_1$ because $X_i$ is endogenous and $Z_i$ is an imperfect instrument - a covariate that satisfies the first-stage relevance condition but violates the exclusion restriction.
+The goal of this paper is to leverage this imperfect instrument $Z_i$ to improve estimation efficiency.